nedbat/django_coverage_plugin/README.rst

 | |license| |versions| |djversions| |status|
 | |kit| |downloads|

-Supported Python versions are 2.7, 3.4, and 3.5.
-Supported Django versions are 1.4 through 1.9.
+Supported Python versions are 2.7, 3.4, 3.5 and 3.6.
+Supported Django versions are 1.4 through 1.10.
+Supported coverage.py versions are 4.0 and higher.

 The plugin is pip installable::